About admin

 How to deal with police at the roadside (traffic stops)

-Every police car is equipped with a computerized mobile workstation (“MWS”), aka mobile data terminal (“MDT”).
+police car in rearview mirror in the rain Every police car is equipped with a computerized mobile workstation (“MWS”), aka mobile data terminal (“MDT”).
 In seconds, police can learn a great deal about you without stopping you.
 How?
 By entering your plate in their MWS.
-If you have […]
+If you […]

 February 22nd, 2016|Categories: Bill Reid's Blog|